gca-research-group/tee-compartimentalisation-study-case/overhead-analysis/README.md

 # Overhead Analysis of Launcher Operations

-This repository contains benchmark scripts and results for evaluating the performance overhead of core operations in the Launcher, including program retrieval, certificate management, and service orchestration tasks.
-Each subdirectory contains self-contained experiments designed to isolate and measure the execution time of specific operations.
+This repository contains benchmark scripts and results for evaluating the performance overhead of the read and write actions supported by the Launcher.
+These actions are composed of the following operations: lookupService(), getCertificate(), and getProgramPublicKey().
+Each subdirectory contains self-contained experiments that isolate and measure the execution time of these operations individually.

 ---

 ## Directory Structure

 ```
 overhead-analysis/
-├── exchange-keys/
-├── generate-attestable-doc/
-├── generate-certificate/
+├── lockup-service/
 ├── get-certificate/
 ├── get-publickey/
-├── lockup-service/
-├── read-write/
-├── retrieve-program/

 ```

 ---